ctarabusi/CleanArchitecture/README.md

 Still TODOs:
-- Improve Dagger usage (maybe injecting the activity context)
+- Improve Dagger usage (finding how to inject the activity context)
 - Integrating Espresso for UI Testing
 - General clean up and adding Null NotNull annotations
 - Adding presenters and interactors tests
 - Need to put the MediaRecorder on background thread?
-- Using Camera API
+- Move Camera API to interactor and adding reactive behaviour.